 The dining area is the heart of every home and Persian rugs can make it look even more special.

-Beijing, once known as Peking, was a major center for rug making in China.
+Beijing, once known as Peking, was a major center for creation of China rugs.
 (Photo by Franciso Delgado on Unsplash)

-Historical records show that carpets were already being used in China’s imperial courts and royal homes about 2,000 years ago.
-However, experts also say rug-making in the country only began in the 15th century which means the first rugs the...
+Historical records show that China rugs were already being used in China’s imperial courts and royal homes about 2,000 years ago.
+However, experts also say rug-making in the country only began in the 15th century which means the first rugs...
 Read More

 Dinant, Belgium (Photo by Alex Vasey on Unsplash)

 This lovely Belgian Tapestry Rug is available in our Dallas Design Center showroom.
 Use 50058 as reference number if you want to know more.

 To the uninitiated, Belgium may not be the first name or place that comes to mind when looking for fine rugs or luxury carpets.
 But for rug collectors and...
 Read More